 In Australia, entry to practice as an RN or RM is through attainment of an approved entry to practice or post-graduate higher education degree.
 Study costs to students are subsidised for degrees which are designated as Commonwealth Supported Places (CSPs).
-Until recently, growth of CSPs has been uncapped enabling further growth of this nursing and midwifery workforce, including for First Nations students.
+Until recently, growth of CSPs has been uncapped2 enabling further growth of this nursing and midwifery workforce, including for First Nations students.
 However, constrained or "managed" CSP growth is proposed as part of higher education policy change associated with the Universities Accord.
-While some consideration has been given to First Nations students within this, full details are yet to be outlined.
-Overall, CSP growth will be limited.